dicej/spin-http-java/README.md

 heap space.
 See the `git apply` step above for details.

 The Wasm post-processing is handled by a small Rust CLI app located in the [munge](./munge) directory.
-It does a few things to the .wasm file produced by
-TeaVM:

-- Replace the "teavm" and "teavmHeapTrace" imports with stub functions
+It replaces the "teavm" and "teavmHeapTrace" imports with stub functions since Spin won't know how to deal with them at runtime.
-- Rename the "start" export to "_initialize"
-- Replace the `start` module item with a dummy function to prevent `wasmtime` from calling it
-- Modify the `memory` module item to request a minimum number of memory pages which exceeds `org.teavm.backend.wasm.WasmTarget.maxHeapSize`